June 30, 2025

 A:

-CREATE TABLE `project.dataset.table`
+CREATE TABLE `project.dataset.table_name`

-PARTITION BY DATE(timestamp_column)
+PARTITION BY DATE(event_date)

-CLUSTER BY CustomerID, Region AS
+CLUSTER BY user_id, region AS

 SELECT * FROM `project.dataset.source_table`;